Islander (band): Touring

 The group toured with the Mayhem Festival 2014 tour including label acts Emmure, Ill Niño and Wretched in the summer of 2014, followed by tours with Otherwise, Nonpoint and Pop Evil in the fall.
 Islander began a U.S. tour with Papa Roach, Seether and Kyng in early January 2015, extending until early February.
 In 2019, they provided direct support for Blessthefall and Escape The Fate on their joint ten-year anniversary tour.
 Other acts they have toured with include P.O.D., Red, I Prevail, and Korn.
 They have also headlined several of their own tours, receiving support from acts such as The Funeral Portrait and Palaye Royale.
-They have played at numerous Rock Festivals such as Carolina Rebellion, Rock on the Range, Shiprocked, and Welcome to Rockville, with artists such as Marilyn Manson, Slipknot, The Red Jumpsuit Apparatus and Linkin Park.
+They have played at numerous Rock Festivals such as Carolina Rebellion, Rock on the Range, Shiprocked, and Welcome to Rockville, with artists such as Marilyn Manson, Slipknot, The Red Jumpsuit Apparatus, and Linkin Park.
+In 2025, they are on tour with Lacey Sturm on their Kenotic Metanoia tour.

 Style

 Their music is similar to Deftones, Glassjaw, Korn, Papa Roach, Limp Bizkit, Mudvayne, P.O.D., and Rage Against the Machine because musically it is alternative metal and rap metal, all the while, having a nu metal sound featuring the subsets alternative rock, hard rock, punk rock, and post-hardcore.
 Chino Moreno, Daryl Palumbo, Jonathan Davis, Fred Durst, Chad Gray, Sonny Sandoval, Zack de la Rocha are cited as vocal similarities to Carvajal.